Trentonom0r3/Ezsynth/README.md

 This is quite a simple implementation.
 I'll be working to add more complex classes and options in the future.

-Using the class provided, you can perform things like style transfer, color transfer, inpainting, superimposition, and more!
+Using the classes provided, you can perform things like style transfer, color transfer, inpainting, superimposition, and video stylization!

-I will be providing some examples of the different use cases in coming days, for now I've included a few example scripts for a basic stylization.
+The ```Ezsynth``` class provides a simple python method for running the ebsynth video stylization you are probably familiar with.
+This does not require or use ebsynth.exe, and is a custom implementation of the same paper and method used by ebsynth.exe.
+This implementation makes use of advanced physics based edge detection and RAFT optical flow, which leads to more accurate results during synthesis.

 # Table of Contents
 - [Table of Contents](#table-of-contents)